srivastavanik/monday/README.md

 # Monday:

 A voice-driven AI learning companion that operates in virtual reality, specifically designed for Oculus Quest 2/3 headsets via WebXR.
-The application leverages Perplexity's Sonar API ecosystem to create an immersive educational environment where knowledge materializes in three-dimensional space around the user.
+The application leverages Perplexity's Sonar API ecosystem to create an immersive educational environment where knowledge materializes around the user.

 ## Implementation